dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/development/icons.md

 ## Access denied

 If you get a access denied request from the Figma API – while streaming down by the GET image endpoint, you may reset the URLs from inside the icons.lock file by running this command: `yarn figma:reset` and commit the re-generated files.
+Image URL's expires after 30 days.